2020/21 admissions: JAMB, institutions set June 15 deadline

 The Joint Admissions and Matriculation Board (JAMB) and heads of various tertiary institutions in the country have agreed to conclude all 2020/2021 admissions by June 15.

-In a statement signed by its Head of Media and Publicity, Dr Fabian Benjamin in Abuja, JAMB said that public universities would conclude admissions a month ahead of private institutions, polytechnics and colleges of education.
+The board made the disclosure in a statement signed on Sunday by its Head of Media and Publicity, Dr Fabian Benjamin, in Abuja.

+It said that public universities would conclude admissions a month before private universities, polytechnics and colleges of education.

 According to the JAMB, heads of institutions and itself reached the agreement at a virtual meeting on Wednesday (Feb.
 24) during which issues concerning admissions process were discussed.